emmy-bradfield/QA-PrelearningTasks/README.md

 ## Instructions

 There are 3 tasks in this repository designed for you to complete before you begin your training with QA to get you familiar with Python.
-All of these foundation tasks should be completed before you begin your training.
+All of these foundation tasks should be completed **before** you begin your training.
 They can be found in the `tasks` folder.

 Each task has a corresponding stretch goal that gets you to design a more advanced implementation of the foundation task.
 We encourage you to attempt these as they will put you in good stead for your time in the academy, but should only be attempted once you've completed the foundation tasks.
 They can be viewed by clicking on the 'Stretch Goal' drop-down buttons for each task.
 Enter these solutions in the .py files in the `stretch-goals` folder.

 To complete these exercises:

-1. Fork this repository to your GitHub account
+1. Fork this repository to your GitLab account
 2. Clone your forked repository to your local machine
 3. Each of the tasks has a corresponding .py file, specifying where you should enter your code – enter the code solution within the section marked with:
    ```